getyoti/react-native-sdk-button/README.md

 To set the theme simply alter `theme` prop on your YotiButton component.

-By default, the `THEME_PARTNERSHIP` theme will be selected.

 ## Localisation
 On Android, you may add values to the `android/app/src/main/res/values/strings.xml` file, creating the `strings.xml` file if it doesn't exist already, according to the keys below: